NEW MEMOIR BY SINGER/SONGWRITER KRISTIE SALERNO KENT FOLLOWS HER JOURNEY AS A MULTIPLE SCLEROSIS PATIENT ADVOCATE

 “Acorda is proud to sponsor Kristie’s new book – a wonderful resource not only for people with MS and their families and friends, but also for anyone who has ever faced a setback in life,” said Ron Cohen, M.D., Acorda Therapeutics’ President and CEO.
 “Kristie is a phenomenon – her electric energy and optimism, her warmth and determination, inspire us to be better in the face of our own challenges!”

-Download your free copy of “Dreams: My Journey with Multiple Sclerosis,” at www.DreamsTheEBook.com.
-Ms. Salerno Kent’s story is available as both an eBook and audiobook.
+Update: Download of “Dreams: My Journey with Multiple Sclerosis,” at www.DreamsTheEBook.com.
+Ms. Salerno Kent’s story is no longer available to download.
+If you come across a copy, please let us know so we can update this page.

 You can also watch a video below that talks about Kristie Salerno Kent's documentary, The Show Must Go On, produced by the National MS Society.